Emiroji/Subject-specific-modeling-by-domain-adaptation-for-the-estimation-of-subglottal-pressure-from-ACC/README.md

 Subglottal pressure \(P_s\) is a physiologically critical variable for understanding voice production and diagnosing voice disorders.
 Direct measurement of $P_s$ is invasive and impractical for ambulatory monitoring.
 This work presents a method for estimating $P_s$ from non-invasive neck-surface acceleration (ACC) signals using a subject-specific machine learning framework that includes domain adaptation from synthetic to in vivo data.

+The following diagram illustrates the modeling pipeline proposed in the paper, combining training with synthetic data and subject-specific adaptation with in vivo ACC signals:

 ![Model pipeline overview](https://ars.els-cdn.com/content/image/1-s2.0-S1746809425001922-gr1.jpg)

 The approach combines: